bsmith89/comp-gen/NOTE.md

 While this approach may mitigate the effects of bias, it may also decrease our power to detect correlations, which would be unfortunate.
+You can see this in action when I re-check all 240 K0 highly "hits" (p-value < 0.001) in the 358 pairs with mixed 16S copy number;
+only 158 (66%) are still highly significant.
+Nonetheless, $\tau$ and p-values are correlated across pair selection strategies

 #### Permutation test to calculate p-values ####